-As of March 10, 2000 there were outstanding options to purchase shares under the Company's stock incentive plans relating to an aggregate of approximately 11.1 million shares of Common Stock.
+As of March 30, 2000 there were outstanding options to purchase shares under the Company's stock incentive plans relating to an aggregate of approximately 11.1 million shares of Common Stock.
 On that date 2,533 shares of Common Stock remained available for grant under such plans.
+As of March 30, 2000, there were reserved for issuance under the Company's employee stock purchase and non-employee director stock plans an aggregate of 3,059,609 shares of Common Stock.
 All of the outstanding options, other grants and rights to purchase stock under the employee stock purchase plans include provisions for adjustments in the number of shares covered thereby, and the exercise price thereof, in the event of a reverse stock split by appropriate action of the Employee Benefits Committee of the Company's Board of Directors.
 If the Reverse Stock Split is approved and effected, there would be reserved for future issuance upon exercise of all outstanding options a total of 1.1 million shares of Common Stock.
+253 options would remain available for grant under the Company's stock incentive plans, 288,214 shares would be available for issuance under the Company's employee stock purchase plan, and 17,746 shares would be available for issuance under the Company's stock plan for non-employee directors.
 Each of the outstanding options would thereafter evidence the right to purchase 10% of the shares of Common Stock previously covered thereby and the exercise price per share would be ten times the previous exercise price.
 Each of the outstanding grants of shares would thereafter evidence the contingent obligation to deliver 10% of the shares of Common Stock previously covered thereby.
-The number of shares currently available for grant under the Company's stock incentive and employee stock purchase plans would be decreased to approximately 288,000 shares of Common Stock, if the Reverse Stock Split is effected.
+The number of shares currently available for grant under the Company's stock incentive, employee stock purchase and non-employee director stock plans would be decreased to approximately 306,000 shares of Common Stock, if the Reverse Stock Split is effected.